 - Salt and Pepper to taste

-Unfold pie crust and gently press crust into 9-inch deep dish plate.
+Gently press homemade pie crust into 9-inch deep dish plate.

 Hatch Chile and Bacon Quiche … It’s What’s for Breakfast.

-Looking for more recipes using Hatch Chile?
+Looking for more recipes using Hatch Chiles?
 I’ve got some!